 Alongside the use of climate modeling and downscaling for climate research and increased use for impact and vulnerability assessments, there has also been a transition in the last 20 years toward using weighted multi-model means.
-Projections based on model weights derived from historical skill have been shown to have greater accuracy than an arithmetic multi-

-- 40 model mean in many cases, provided that there is enough information to determine a weight for each model (Knutti et al. 2010; Weigel et al. 2008; Peña and Van den Dool, 2008; Min and Hense, 2006).
-More recently, weighting based solely on skill has given way to weighting based upon both skill and independence in recognition of differences in skill between regions and variables and the lack of independence between GCMs resulting from common bases in model structure (Massoud et al. 2019, 2020a; Sanderson et al. 2015b, 2017; Knutti, 2010; Knutti et al. 2017).
-In acknowledgment of studies - 45 indicating that the global climate models are not fully independent, the Fourth National Climate Assessment (NCA4) was the first major climate assessment in the United States to use skill and independence-based model weighting on the ensemble of climate models (Sanderson and Wehner, 2017).
+Projections based on model weights derived from historical skill have been shown to have greater accuracy than an arithmetic multi-model mean in many cases, provided that there is enough information to determine a weight for each model (Knutti et al. 2010; Weigel et al. 2008; Peña and Van den Dool, 2008; Min and Hense, 2006).
+More recently, weighting based solely on skill has given way to weighting based upon both skill and independence.
+This transition has resulted from the recognition that some models can be more skillful for certain variables and regions, but also as common bases of model structure, parameterizations and associated programming code can result in a lack of independence between GCMs (Massoud et al. 2019, 2020a; Sanderson et al. 2015, 2017; Knutti, 2010; Knutti et al. 2017).
+In acknowledgment of studies indicating that the global climate models are not fully independent, the Fourth National Climate Assessment (NCA4) was the first major climate assessment in the United States to use skill and independence-based model weighting on the ensemble of climate models (Sanderson and Wehner, 2017).